 Layer Your Lighting

-"Ambiance is important, there is nothing worse than being stuck under fluorescent light.
+"Ambiance is important," says Henderson.
+"There is nothing worse than being stuck under fluorescent light.
 Every room should have at least two (if not three) sources coming from a few different heights to evenly disperse light throughout the room.
 I love using a brass statement floor lamp in the living room that can be moved around and easily works with just about any color palette or style."